Find Your Next Bicycle Tour

 The site contains maps, links to resources and information that riders will find helpful when planning their own rides.
 All of the routes can be completed by the average bicyclist.
 There are many possible variations on the routes.
 Use the links and map information on this site to plan your own ride.
 In the interest of full disclosure, we have not ridden every kilometer of every route listed here but we have ridden almost all of every route listed.

-We always take our bikes with us from the U.S. There are many places throughout the world to rent bikes so you don't have to take your own.
+We almost always take our bikes with us from the U.S. There are many places throughout the world to rent bikes so you don't have to take your own.
 If you take your own bike, you will be certain of the fit and the type of bike you will be riding.

 Countries on this site are France, Germany, Spain, Italy Czech Republic, Austria, Korea, Denmark, Netherlands, Portugal, and Switzerland, and Slovenia.